NateEag/how-i-code/content/dates-and-times.rst

 When a user enters a datetime, do not assume you know what timezone they wanted.
-Make them specify it, because if you guess, you will be wrong sometimes, and that in turn will lead to a nasty surprise.
+Make them specify it, because if you guess, you will be wrong sometimes, and that in turn will lead to unpleasant surprises for them.

+Analogously, always store the timezone when dealing with date and time objects, and always display it in the user interface (it need not be shown by default, but when it is not it must be discoverable).

 That doesn't have to mean a proliferation of dialog boxes, though, as there are several reasonable ways to infer a timezone.
 If you involve the user in the